Welcome to Salud Integral en la Montaña

 Our services

-Our Social Workers in Integral Health in the Mountain actively collaborate with the multidisciplinary team and provide the following services to patients and their families:
+Our Social Workers actively collaborate with the multidisciplinary team and provide the following services to patients and their families:

 • Crisis Intervention